 Middle Eastern countries have many names for raki, like Araka, Araki, and Ariki.
 When diluted with water, raki has a milky white colour.
 That is why it bears the nickname “Lion’s milk”.
 Some people even claim that raki is called Iraqi because it was first made in Iraq and then distributed to its neighbouring regions.
 While some others say it got its name from the razaki grapes used in its manufacture.
 While all of these hypotheses are acceptable, it may come as a shock to some people that its name is obtained from the Arabic word عرق [ʕaraq], which means distilled.
 The basis of this theory is that in Arabic, “Arak” means “sweat,” and Araki means “that which makes you sweat”.
 This theory might be the truest one because when you drink too much raki, you may sweat, and when it is distilled, it falls drop by drop.

-How Is Raki Made?
+How is Raki made?

 During this resting stage, the grapes are fermented.
 Fermentation is a process in which sugars are converted into alcohol, and the so-called alcohol fermentation takes place.
 Once the fermentation has been created and when it has matured and is suitable, the next stage is distillation, which usually takes place in October and November.